 We all know what branding means in terms of marketing: it’s your company’s identity and what distinguishes your business from others in the eyes of customers.
 You could even say your branding is the “promise” you make to your customers — it tells them exactly what they can expect from your company.

-But branding isn’t just about marketing to customers – an employer brand helps you market your business to prospective employees.
-And since your employer brand is a big part of a successful recruitment strategy, we’ve decided to answer some FAQs about employer branding and how you can use it to make more hires.
+But branding isn’t just about marketing to customers; you have an employer brand as well that helps you market your business to prospective employees.
+And since your employer brand is a big part of a successful recruitment and retention strategy, we’ve decided to answer some FAQs about employer branding and how you can use it to make more hires.

 What is employer branding?